 Photo credit: Alexandra Marcu, Unsplash

-If you are an oppressed shareholder, it might be because the actions or inaction of a company board is burdensome, unjust or unfair.
+If you are an oppressed shareholder, it might be because the actions or inaction of a company board are burdensome, unjust or unfair.

 And, below are the steps to take if you are an oppressed shareholder in Australia.

 Shareholder rights exist under the Corporations Act and we'll cover some of those rights in this article.

 Section 232 of the Corporations Act allows courts to make an order if:

 - the company’s conduct in its affairs; or